-The TSR requires a layered approach to protecting vehicles and includes:
+The TSR requires a layered approach to protecting drivers, cargo, and vehicles and includes:

-- Scalable security levels to assist the operator in the selection risk mitigation countermeasures. - TSR Level 3 provides basic countermeasures and procedures that help to provide deterrents and protection for vehicles from criminal interest. - TSR Levels 1 and 2 provide more robust countermeasures and procedures and are more suited to protect high value and/or vulnerable loads. - Where the vehicle is deemed to be at high risk the then TSR can also be used for additional enhancements to cover electronic monitoring, security escorts, additional locking controls and IT/Cyber threat measures
+- Scalable security levels to assist the operator in the selection of risk mitigation countermeasures. - TSR Level 3 provides basic countermeasures and procedures that help to provide deterrents and protection for vehicles from criminal interest. - TSR Levels 1 and 2 provide more robust countermeasures and procedures and are more suited to protect high-value and/or vulnerable loads. - Where the vehicle is deemed to be at high risk the TSR can also be used for additional enhancements to cover electronic monitoring, security escorts, additional locking controls, IT/Cyber threat measures, and Cargo Compartment Alarm Devices.